Wrangling over virus relief persists despite high stakes

 “If we don’t invest the money now, it will be much worse,” Pelosi said.

-The political stakes were high for all sides before the November election, but even more so for the nation, which has now registered more coronavirus infections and deaths than any other country.
+The political stakes were high for all sides before the November election, especially with the nation having registered more coronavirus infections and deaths than any other country.
 With 17 straight weeks of unemployment claims topping 1 million, many households were facing a cash crunch and losing employer-backed health insurance coverage.

+The number of cases was spiking in spots throughout the United States, stressing not just the economy and Americans' psyche but also its medical system.

+In California, malls in San Francisco were ordered closed about a month after they were allowed to reopen.

 Potions in Motions, a catering company in Fort Lauderdale, Florida, would ordinarily be in high gear for summer weddings, graduations and corporate events, averaging 25 to 35 a week at their peak and serving 2,000 to 3,000 people.

-But this summer, with South Florida’s three counties imposing various restrictions on group gatherings, they’re down to “micro-events,” averaging two to five a week with 8 to 15 people.
+But this summer, with South Florida’s three counties imposing restrictions on group gatherings, they’re down to “micro-events,” averaging two to five a week with eight to 15 people.
 They’ve had to cut most of their staff; at peak season, they have 65, but now are down to six.

 “We’re trying to just stay alive and keep as many people employed,” company founder Jason Savino said.
 “They’re making so many restrictions by county.
 You can’t even have a gathering of more than 10 people in your house.”